Sexual activity

 I’m in an exclusive relationship, why can’t I donate blood?

 We understand that there are different levels of risk among men who have sex with men.
-Right now, we are working on a solution that may allow all gay and bisexual men to donate plasma.
-We are also undertaking a research program to enable us to decide whether to recommend an individual risk assessment approach for blood donation, and how that could be adapted to best suit Australia.
+Right now, we are working on a solution that will allow many more people to donate plasma.
+We have also made a submission to the Therapeutic Goods Administration to implement a gender-neutral assessment approach for blood donation in Australia.
+If approved, many people in long-term monogamous (exclusive) relationships who are currently unable to donate blood would become eligible.